 - Size: The smaller the tattoo, the cheaper it will be.
 A small tattoo on your wrist might bring you down 50 bucks, but a full back tattoo will cost an average of $2000 to $5000 and upwards.

 - Tattooing Tools: The tools and supplies used to create your tattoo are another expense incurred by the artist and passed onto you, the consumer.
-Such items include ink, needles, sterilization units, inkwells, lotions, wipes, and sprays.
+Such items include ink, needles, sterilization units, inkwells, lotions, wipes, sprays, and state-of-the-art machinery.

 What's the Average Cost of a Small Tattoo?